 But you only want one to run at a time

-I have been asked about adding a boiler to an existing boiler.
+First off I am only addressing a residential application.
+This is also not the way to pipe multiple boilers when installed at the same time that will work in sync.
+This application is one boiler or the other and only one at a time.
+I have been asked about adding a mod/con gas boiler to an existing boiler.
+Usually the existing cast iron boiler is newer and probably oil.
 The first question is usually can I pipe it like multiple boiler installation?
-Yes you could but that calls for a lot of extra piping.
+Yes you could but that calls for a lot of extra re-piping.
 If you utilize the existing piping and add the second boiler piped off a set of close spaced tees for hydraulic separation it would work fine.
 This is a situation where you are not staging the boiler to meet the heat loss each boiler is sized for the heat loss.
-This will normally be adding a boiler of another fuel.
-I would not do this with a wood boiler as the second boiler should be electrically disconnected when boiler one is on.
-Therefore boiler two does not take over when the wood fire goes out.
+I would not pipe a wood boiler in this way although it would work.
 This is used more often when a gas and oil boiler are piped together.

-The owner may have a newer oil boiler and wants to change away from the oil boiler but wants to keep it in place and choose between the oil or gas whichever is cheaper.
+The owner may have a newer oil boiler and wants to change away from the oil boiler but wants to keep the existing oil boiler in place nd choose between the oil or gas whichever is cheaper.
 This is very easy especially if the cast iron oil boiler has a boiler bypass installed already for boiler protection.

 If the existing boiler does not have a boiler bypass loop already installed, it must be installed and pipe the new gas boiler in per the following diagram.